xingbod/xingbod.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a lecturer at [Anhui University](https://en.ahu.edu.cn/), Hefei, China.
 I was previously a Post-Doc at [Yonsei University](https://www.yonsei.ac.kr/), Seoul, Korea, under the supervision of [Prof. Andrew Teoh](https://scholar.google.com/citations?user=ueRkvQMAAAAJ&hl=en).
-My research at Yonsei was funded by the South Korea Brain Pool (BP) Program and my research at Monash was funded by the MARIE SKŁODOWSKA-CURIE Fellowship (I am a BP fellowship and MSCA fellowship awardee).
+My research at Yonsei was funded by the South Korea Brain Pool (BP) Program, and my research at Monash was funded by the MARIE SKŁODOWSKA-CURIE Fellowship (I am a BP fellowship and MSCA fellowship awardee).
 My research focuses on image processing (both medical and natural), computer vision, and pattern recognition.

-I received my Ph.D. degree from the Faculty of Information Technology, [Monash University](https://monash.edu/), where my main advisor is [Prof. Jin Zhe](https://scholar.google.com/citations?hl=en&user=N-szqToAAAAJ), and associate advisor is [Prof. Wong KokSheik](https://scholar.google.com/citations?user=oMjrLWcAAAAJ&hl=en&oi=ao).
+I received my Ph.D. degree from the Faculty of Information Technology, [Monash University](https://monash.edu/), where my main advisor is [Prof. Jin Zhe](https://scholar.google.com/citations?hl=en&user=N-szqToAAAAJ), and the associate advisor is [Prof. Wong KokSheik](https://scholar.google.com/citations?user=oMjrLWcAAAAJ&hl=en&oi=ao).
 Before that, I received my B.Sci. degree in Biology from [Huazhong Agricultural University](http://www.hzau.edu.cn/), Wuhan, China, under the supervision of Prof. Yang Zaiqing.
 I was briefly enrolled (2014.8-2014.12) as a Ph.D. student in molecular metabolism at Virginia Tech (Virginia, USA).
-I also have some Java software engineer experience.

 During my Ph.D.
 (2018-2021), I visited and worked with EU professors as a visiting Ph.D. student under Marie Sklodowska-Curie Actions through the [IDENTITY](https://warwick.ac.uk/fac/sci/dcs/research/df/identity/) project.
 Including [Prof. Jean-luc Dugelay](https://www.eurecom.fr/~dugelay/) at [EURECOM](https://www.eurecom.fr/), France, [Prof. Massimo](https://scholar.google.com/citations?user=DdyCvCgAAAAJ&hl=en) at [University of Sassari](https://en.uniss.it/), Italy, [Prof. Andreas](https://www.cosy.sbg.ac.at/~uhl/) at Salzburg University, Austria.
 I visited and worked with [Prof. Guo Zhenghua](https://scholar.google.com/citations?hl=en&user=dbR6bD0AAAAJ) at Tsinghua University, China, under the Monash Global Research Excellence grant.
-I also spent a wonderful intern time at TCL Research in 2021.
+I also had a wonderful internship at TCL Research in 2021.

 Please feel free to use my [Public PGP Key](/files/publicPGP.asc) when you email me.

-:fire: I am proudly a participant in a charity project (蓝信封行动,留守儿童关爱中心) and was interviewed by this project, see the interview at [here](https://mp.weixin.qq.com/s/bo23lhRF_RxtpezyHff_mQ).
+:fire: I am proudly a participant in a charity project (蓝信封行动,留守儿童关爱中心) and was interviewed by this project; see the interview at [here](https://mp.weixin.qq.com/s/bo23lhRF_RxtpezyHff_mQ).

-:fire: Our research on AI course design based on Blog Assignment was reported by national media, see the report at [中国网china.com.cn](http://guoqing.china.com.cn/2025-02/24/content_117729958.htm?f=pad&a=true) and [安徽网ahwang](http://news.ahwang.cn/shangxun/20250224/2814966.html).
+:fire: Our research on AI course design based on the Blog Assignment was reported by national media; see the report at [中国网china.com.cn](http://guoqing.china.com.cn/2025-02/24/content_117729958.htm?f=pad&a=true) and [安徽网ahwang](http://news.ahwang.cn/shangxun/20250224/2814966.html).

 :new: